ecdestro/nthroot/README.md

 This program will find the indexed root of the radicand to a decimal precision of four.

-Depends on stdlib, errno, and math libraries
+Depends on stdlib, errno, and math libraries.

 Compile with -lm flag to link libm:

 cc -o nthroot nthroot.c -lm